Why study a Postgraduate Diploma in Water Management?

 This module considers river catchments and aquatic ecosystems as complex systems.
 It applies appropriate theories and tools to the management of these complex systems.
 Students learn about the basic physical and chemical properties of water and the processes that affect these systems.
 The module introduces concepts that underlie the basic hydrology of catchments and the rationale for determining environmental flow requirements.
 It identifies and describes appropriate tools for water management by way of evaluating the interdependence of social and ecological resilience.

-Unit 6: Collaborative Water Planning
+Unit 6: GIS and Water Resources Mapping

 Unit 7: Community Water Development